openharmony/docs/en/application-dev/quick-start/resource-categories-and-access.md

 > **NOTE**
 >
-> - Use of system resources is supported in the declarative development paradigm, but not in the web-like development paradigm.
+> - The use of system resources is supported in the declarative development paradigm, but not in the web-like development paradigm.
 >
 > - For details about the implementation of preconfigured resources, visit the [OpenHarmony/resources repository](https://gitee.com/openharmony/resources/tree/master/systemres/main/resources).
 The directory structure there is similar to that of the **resources** directory in the project.
 Resource qualifiers are used to match resources with different devices and device states.